slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On control

 <!--
-> *"Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed."
--- Friedrich Nietzsche*

 - Não se pode fazer colecção de tudo.
 - focus on what doesnt change
 - never let the things you can’t do distract from the things you can.